mbornoz/puppet_standalone_installer_builder/README.md

 Workflow for reproductible build
 --------------------------------

-* Branch your module for a specific release version
+* Branch your module for a specific release version.
-* Explicitely set dependencies version in .fixtures.yml
+* Use the same builder gem : explicitely set gem version in Gemfile.
-* Explicitely set gem version in Gemfile
+* Use the same puppet modules : explicitely set dependencies version in .fixtures.yml.
+* Use the same packages : use reprepro snapshots features on your repository server, then point to a specific snapshot in your reprepro clone configuration files.
-* Call `bundle update` and `bundle exec rake build_standalone_installer`
+* Call `bundle update` and `bundle exec rake build_standalone_installer` and you should get reproductible build.